Peak oil is a fact, not a theory.

 It ‘s as if the pundits pushing this line have never seen a globe before.
 The world is round.
 There is a finite amount of land and ocean that can realistically be developed to economically extract and refine oil.
 From all the evidence collated over the last few years it appears that we’re pushing up against these limits right now.

 The biggest oil find since the 1960s, the Kashagan oilfield in the Caspian Sea, has 13 billion barrels of proven reserves.
 Development of the field has, however, been plagued with funding problems after Shell shut its Caspian office in May last year.
+There have also been issues with FMEA that has made safety an issue.
 At this stage it’s unlikely this field will produce anything close to the original estimates due to ongoing delays with development.

 After denial, acceptance